alex9smith/spark-docker/README.md

 ```

 ## Submitting a job
 All containers mount the `app` and `data` directories in the current working directory to `/app` and `/data` respectively.
-Put your compiled jar in the local `app` directory and any input data in `data`.
+Put your compiled jar or .py file in the local `app` directory and any input data in `data`.

 This removes the need to copy jars to each container indiviually.